 5. The eggs are the hardest part of lice removal.

-The adult lice are easy to remove, because they are larger and get caught by a fine-toothed comb.
+The adult lice are easy to remove because they are larger and get caught by a fine-toothed comb.
 The eggs, or nits, are very small, and they blend in with light-colored hair.
 A louse lays her eggs one at a time on individual hairs, attaching each nit to a hair with a glue-like substance.
-It is hard to get them lose from the hair, and that is after you find them.
+It is hard to get them loose from the hair, and that is after you find them.
 Miss just one or two nits and you will have more lice in a week to ten days.
 This is how long they take to hatch.

 This combination of pesticide resistant lice and hard to see and remove nits makes head lice an even bigger challenge than ever.
 Fortunately, the medical community has been working hard to find new and better ways to deal with the problem.